fpc/FPCBuild/install/doc/readme.txt

 * Documentation
 ****************************************************************************

-The documentation is available as HTML pages, PDF, PS, and text although the recommended format is pdf.
-The latest PDF version is available on ftp://ftp.freepascal.org/fpc/dist/docs-pdf/, other formats are available for download in the directory of the respective distributed release.
+The documentation is available as HTML pages, PDF, CHM, PS, and text.
+The recommended format for viewing or printing is PDF.
+CHM format is the best option for using it in the FPC text mode IDE.
+The latest PDF version is available on https://downloads.freepascal.org/fpc/docs-pdf/, other formats are available for download in the directory of the respective distributed release.

 NB that there is at present no FPC specific documentation for the platform specific API (like Win32 system functions, etc.).
 There is a link to